GrupaPracuj/hermes/readme.txt

   * From Android Studio import $(HERMES_HOME)/example/01.HelloWorld_Android project.

 MISCELLANEOUS:
-  * This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit (http://www.openssl.org/)"
   * 'certificate.pem' in '01.HelloWorld_Android' came from 'https://curl.haxx.se/docs/caextract.html'
     and is licensed under MPL 2.0 terms.